apend10/statistics-capstone/data_collection/README.md

 The goal is to get all the data we need for our project first from FBREF and then from Transfermarkt.

 ### FBREF
+Note: The first row of the scraped CSVs from FBREF may need to be deleted since there are two column names being extracted in the multi table!

 ##### Link 1: https://fbref.com/en/comps/9/2025-2026/stats/2025-2026-Premier-League-Stats